Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemDesign.md

 </tr>
 </table>

-How we planned for each user to interact with our system is broken down in this sequence diagram:
+We then took these key user stories, the three key subsystems, and planned how each user would interact with our product.
+This can be seen broken down in this sequence diagram:
 <p align="center">
 <img src="Images/userSequence.png" width=60%>
 </p>